Peeragogy/Peeragogy.github.io/technologies.md

 ### Use Cases (I want to….)

-Technologies can be outlined according to the need they serve or the use case they fulfill.
-Examples: If we need to ‘curate’, Pearl Trees is an option.
-To ‘publish’ or ‘create’, we can look to a wiki or wordpress.
+Technologies can be outlined according to the need they serve, or the use case they fulfill.
+Examples: If we need to ‘curate’, a platform like Pearl Trees is an option.
+To ‘publish’ or ‘create’, we can look to a wiki or WordPress.
 Other choices might be great in order to ‘collaborate’, etc.

 One challenge is that tools are not that simple.
 As we look more closely